lgbonilla/my-mule-api/home.md

 # Shipping API - UAPIM Demo

 Show payment orders if current User has access permissions to it.
-Developed by Loreto.
+Developed by Loreto

 **URL** : `/api/payments/:pk/`